Efficient-VLN: A Simple yet Strong Baseline for Efficient Vision-Language Navigation: Experiments

 \myparagraph{Benchmarks.} We evaluate our method on two widely used VLN benchmarks, \ie, R2R-CE \cite{krantz_vlnce_2020} and RxR-CE \cite{ku2020room}, both based on the Habitat simulator.
-R2R-CE comprises 4,475 trajectories, split into 3,862 for training and 613 for the val-unseen split, with each trajectory accompanied by three natural language instructions.
-RxR-CE includes 14,005 trajectories, consisting of 10,336 for training and 3,669 for the val-unseen split.
+R2R-CE comprises 10,819 episodes for training and 1,839 for the val-unseen split.
+RxR-CE includes 19,996 episodes for training and 3,669 for the val-unseen split.

-\myparagraph{Metrics.} We employ the following metrics: 1) Navigation Error (\textbf{NE}), which measures the average distance between the agent's final location and the destination; 2) Success Rate (\textbf{SR}), the percentage of the episodes where the agent stops within a predefined distance threshold of the target; 3) Oracle Success Rate (\textbf{OSR}), the SR given an oracle stopping policy; 4) Success rate weighted by the Path Length (\textbf{SPL}), the SR weighted by the ratio of the ground truth length to the agent's path length; 5) normalized Dynamic Time Warping (\textbf{nDTW}) \cite{ilharco2019general}, which applies time warping to measure the alignment between the agent's trajectory and ground truth path.
+\myparagraph{Metrics.} We employ the following metrics: (1) Navigation Error (\textbf{NE}), which measures the average distance between the agent's final location and the destination; (2) Success Rate (\textbf{SR}), the percentage of the episodes where the agent stops within a predefined distance threshold of the target; (3) Oracle Success Rate (\textbf{OS}), the SR given an oracle stopping policy; (4) Success rate weighted by the Path Length (\textbf{SPL}), the SR weighted by the ratio of the ground truth length to the agent's path length.
+We additionally report \textbf{per-step latency} (ms) to measure the inference efficiency.